 Top 10 Things Not to Say in a Job Interview

 - “How Much Does This Job Pay?”
 Don't be the first to bring up salary, if you can help it.
-Mentioning pay can send the message that all you are after is money, an especially grave sin at the first meeting.
+Mentioning pay can send the message that all you are after is money.
+This is an especially grave sin at the first meeting.
 There’s plenty of time to talk numbers later, when you’ve learned more about the role and can determine an appropriate salary range.

 - Saying, “I'll Have Your Job,” When Asked Where You See Yourself Five Years From Now.
 Displaying confidence is a good thing, but overly cocky statements will not endear you to interviewers.
-Remember that part of what hiring managers are assessing is whether you’ll fit well with the team; in other words, you want to come off like someone who’s pleasant to work with.
+Remember that part of what hiring managers are assessing is whether you’ll fit well with the team: in other words, you want to come off like (and to be!) someone who’s pleasant to work with.

-- “I Hate My Job,” perhaps in response to a question like why are you applying for a new position.
+- “I Hate My Job,” perhaps in response to a question like "Why are you applying for a new position?"
 A better approach is to emphasize why the new position is appealing and, when reflecting on your current job, to emphasize what you have learned and skills you have developed.
+As with disparaging comments, this type of negative attitude will be a red flag to hiring managers.

 - “You Look Great.”
-Avoid any comments that could be interpreted as flirtatious, no matter how stunning your interviewer appears.
+Avoid any comments that could be interpreted as flirtatious or otherwise inappropriate, no matter how stunning your interviewer appears.

 - “I'm Not Aware of Any Weaknesses,” When Asked to Share Some Shortcomings.
-Always be prepared to communicate some weaknesses; just make sure the quality is not central to the job.
+Always be prepared to communicate some weaknesses: just make sure the quality is not central to the job.
 Sharing a historical weakness that you have worked toward improving can be an effective strategy.
+Rather than making you seem confident, claiming not to have weaknesses at all will make you appear boastful, delusional, and lacking self-awareness.

-- “Can I Work From Home” or “How Much Vacation Would I Get?”
-Save these types of questions until after you have been offered a position or the employer might question your motivation or work ethic.
+- “Can I Work a Flexible Schedule?” or “How Much Vacation Would I Get?”
+Save these types of question until after you have been offered a position or the employer might question your motivation or work ethic.
+If these factors are important to you, you can try inquiring about the company culture, which will often prompt your interviewer to discuss the company's work-from-home policy and vacation days.

 - “I Don't Have Any Questions for You.”
-Prepare some questions to ask that build upon your company research or something which your interviewer has shared with you.
+Prepare some questions to ask that build upon your company research or something that your interviewer has shared with you.
 Another approach is to ask the interviewer a question about their experience with the organization, such as: “What do you enjoy most about working at ABC company?”
+Not having any questions at all will make you appear unprepared or uninterested.